 Symptoms of Dog Allergies

 Your first inclination may be to self-diagnose your dog and then self-treat, but a lot of allergy symptoms can mimic the symptoms of other conditions.
 It’s important to let your vet perform a physical examination of your dog before you start the right treatment.
-Common side effects of allergies that can be misconstrued include:- Sneezing and/or coughing.
+Common side effects of allergies that can be misconstrued include:

 - Labored breathing.